Christianity: Communal worship

 Thus, as Justin described, Christians assemble for communal worship typically on Sunday, the Lord's Day, though other liturgical practices often occur outside this setting.
 Scripture readings are drawn from the Old and New Testaments, but especially the gospels.
 (Note: Often these are arranged on an annual cycle, using a book called a lectionary.)
 Instruction is given based on these readings, in the form of a sermon or homily.
 There are a variety of congregational prayers, including thanksgiving, confession, and intercession, which occur throughout the service and take a variety of forms including recited, responsive, silent, or sung.
 Psalms, hymns, worship songs, and other church music may be sung.
 Services can be varied for special events like significant feast days.

 The Last Supper in the Santa Maria delle Grazie Church in Milan, Italy, a late 1490s mural painting by Leonardo da Vinci, depicting the Last Supper of Jesus and his twelve apostles, depicts the final meal of Jesus before his crucifixion and death.

-Nearly all forms of worship incorporate the Eucharist, which consists of a meal.
+Nearly all forms of worship incorporate the Eucharist, which consists of bread and wine (or a substitute).
 It is reenacted in accordance with Jesus' instruction at the Last Supper that his followers do in remembrance of him as when he gave his disciples bread, saying, "This is my body", and gave them wine saying, "This is my blood".
 In the early church, Christians and those yet to complete initiation would separate for the Eucharistic part of the service.
 Some denominations such as Confessional Lutheran churches continue to practice 'closed communion'.
 They offer communion to those who are already united in that denomination or sometimes individual church.
 Catholics further restrict participation to their members who are not in a state of mortal sin.
-Many other churches, such as Anglican Communion and the Methodist Churches (such as the Free Methodist Church and United Methodist Church), practice 'open communion' since they view communion as a means to unity, rather than an end, and invite all believing Christians to participate.
+Many other churches, such as the Anglican Communion and the Methodist Churches (such as the Free Methodist Church and United Methodist Church), practice 'open communion' since they view communion as a means to unity, rather than an end, and invite all believing Christians to participate.